-- Keeping it as short as possible. - Recognise they only have so much cognitive ability, so use it wisely and make things as simple and easy as possible i.e. avoid Respondent Fatigue But harder questions up front easier ones like demographics at the one - Put harder questions up front, easier ones like demographics at the end. - If possible, offer an incentive, even a single \$100 randomly picked reward shows you value their time and will get you a much higher response. - Ethics can sometimes take a dim view of this as they feel it may lead to people doing it only for the money.
+- Keeping it as short as possible. - Recognise they only have so much cognitive ability, so use it wisely and make things as simple and easy as possible i.e. avoid Respondent Fatigue - Put harder questions up front, easier ones like demographics at the end. - If possible, offer an incentive, even a single \$100 randomly picked reward shows you value their time and will get you a much higher response. - Ethics can sometimes take a dim view of this as they feel it may lead to people doing it only for the money.
 One way around this is to use lucky draws for a small amount, e.g. I know researchers who have got a lucky draw of six \$50 grocery vouchers through. - You will need to know who they are and possibly ask for their email to do this.
-If confidentiality is important than an independent 3rd party may need to collect this information and administer the incentive. - Keep it short did I mention that??
+If confidentiality is important than an independent 3rd party may need to collect this information and administer the incentive.